g3Mo/gemo/index.md

 ## Gautham

 I can't help but write.

-It's the only way I grok.
+It's the only way I can grok the world.

 **Notes**